Miles Franklin Award: Repeat winners

-Shortlisted works
+Nominated works

 Shortlisted titles are only shown for the years 1987 onwards.
 No record has yet been found for any shortlists being released prior to that year.
-Winners are listed in bold type.
+Longlisted titles are only shown for the years 2005 onwards.
+That was the first year that such a list was released by the judging panel.
+The number of works included on the longlist varies from year to year.

 1980s

-In 1989, the date changed from the year of publication to year of announcement, so no award was named in 1988.
+In 1989, the date by which the prize is identified changed from the year of publication to the year of announcement.
+While there was no award called "1988", there is no break in the annual series (see above).